matthewincardona/avs-website/README.md

 `bundle exec jekyll serve --livereload
 `
 ### Pushing With GitHub Actions
-If you run into this GitHub actions error when deploying the site `
+You may run into this GitHub actions error when deploying the site `
-Error: The process '/opt/hostedtoolcache/Ruby/[RUBY_VERSION]/x64/bin/bundle' failed with exit code 16 `. try adding Linux support to your Gemfile by locally running ` bundle lock --add-platform x86_64-linux
+Error: The process '/opt/hostedtoolcache/Ruby/[RUBY_VERSION]/x64/bin/bundle' failed with exit code 16 `.
+It can be fixed by adding Linux support to your Gemfile by locally running ` bundle lock --add-platform x86_64-linux
 `.